jytan17/miscellaneous/README.md

 # Directory

-This repository contains the smaller projects/experiements on topics/technologies that I find interesting.
+This repository is for storing all the mini projects and experiments.

 ## Computer Vision Stuff